The Clear Edge

 Decision 2: What to Optimize First

-Context: Limited time and focus.
-Can’t optimize everything simultaneously.
-Need prioritization logic.
+Context: limited time and focus, so you can’t optimize everything simultaneously and need clear prioritization logic.

 Options Considered: